 Another question, why haven’t I heard of them until now?
 Well, that’s actually an easy answer!
 Most people simply haven’t noticed the rising prices until now!
 You see, the EPA started a 10 year phase out plan in 2010!
 Every year, manufacturers of HCFC refrigerants like DuPont, for instance, have been forced to scale back production more and more!
 It may not have been quite so noticeable until recent years, when the price hike really started to sky rocket due to high demand and low supply!

 WHAT DOES THIS MEAN FOR ME?

 With these new refrigerant laws, you will no longer be able to purchase R-22 or any other HCFC refrigerants after 2020.
-But, that’s where things get a little tricky.
-What we are now hearing as HVAC contractors is we will no longer be able to purchase R-22 after 2018, but any remaining stock of said refrigerant that we may have, can be sold until 2020.
 So… If it’s already costing you an arm and a leg to top off your Air Conditioner, you can only expected it to get worse.
 However, their is another solution you might be interested in hearing about!

 RETROFIT YOUR AC SYSTEM WITH NEW “DROP IN” REFRIGERANTS

 Wait, what’s a drop in refrigerant?
 Drop in refrigerants are being made to combat the scarcity of R22!
 These drop in refrigerants are made to mirror R-22 as closely as possible, but are not HCFC refrigerants!
 That means you will still be able to purchase them after 2020!